- CLIENT SERVICES

 Still Need More Help?

-Suppose you’re looking for more one-on-one instruction to help you move through an instructional design process and create assets for your portfolio.
-In that case, you should check out The Instructional Design Tech Accelerator program.
+Suppose you’re looking for more one-on-one instruction to help you move through an instructional design process and create assets for your portfolio?
+In that case, you should check out The Instructional Design and Tech Accelerator System and certificate program.

 You can also find community support for free in The Hangout, a community for aspiring instructional designers.
 Bring your portfolio-related questions to the group!